mui/material-ui/docs/data/base/components/snackbar/snackbar.md

 # Unstyled snackbar

-<p class="description">The SnackbarUnstyled component provides brief notifications.</p>
+<p class="description">The SnackbarUnstyled component informs users that an action has been or will be performed by the app.</p>

 ## Introduction

-The SnackbarUnstyled component provides brief notifications.
+A snackbar provides users with a brief message about app processes without interrupting their activity or experience.

+The `SnackbarUnstyled` component is built to appear temporarily in the corner of the screen to inform users of an action that the app is taking.
+After a set amount of time, it disappears on its own without requiring user interaction to dismiss it.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}